Chen2908/Engine-PartA-new/readme.txt

 2. Select a corpus path in the first text area by pressing browse
 3. Select a posting files path
 4. Click start to run processing the corpus
+5. Click Ok on the alert that pops up

 POST PROCESSING
 ----------------